pierre3/PlantUmlClassDiagramGenerator/README.md

 - -ignore: (Optional) Specify the accessibility of members to ignore, with a comma separated list.
 - -excludePaths: (Optional) Specify the exclude file and directory.
   Specifies a relative path from the "InputPath", with a comma separated list.
+- -createAssociation: (Optional) Create object associations from references of fields and properites.

 examples
 ```bat